Twin masures associated with Kac-Moody groups over Laurent polynomials: Introduction

 In section~\ref{s5}, we study $C_\infty-$Hecke paths and their liftings in $\shi_\oplus$.

 In section~\ref{s6}, we study the case where $\g G$ is affine $\mathrm{SL}_2$.

 \textbf{Acknowledgements}

 We are especially grateful to Dinakar Muthiah for his suggestion to look at these problems.
 We also thank St\'ephane Gaussent and Manish Patnaik for interesting discussions on this subject.
+We also thank the anonymous referees for their remarks, questions and suggestions.